-- 11.24 A number of reviews may arise in connection with crime that is not directly connected with licensable activities.
-For example, reviews may arise because of drugs problems at the premises, money laundering by criminal gangs, the sale of contraband or stolen goods, the sale of firearms, or the sexual exploitation of children.
+11.24 A number of reviews may arise in connection with crime that is not directly connected with licensable activities.
+For example, reviews may arise because of drugs problems at the premises; money laundering by criminal gangs, the sale of contraband or stolen goods, the sale of firearms, or the sexual exploitation of children.
 Licensing authorities do not have the power to judge the criminality or otherwise of any issue.
 This is a matter for the courts.
-The licensing authority's role when determining such a review is not therefore to establish the guilt or innocence of any individual but to ensure the promotion of the crime prevention objective. - 11.25 Reviews are part of the regulatory process introduced by the 2003 Act and they are not part of criminal law and procedure.
+The licensing authority's role when determining such a review is not therefore to establish the guilt or innocence of any individual but to ensure the promotion of the crime prevention objective.

+- 11.25 Reviews are part of the regulatory process introduced by the 2003 Act and they are not part of criminal law and procedure.
 There is, therefore, no reason why representations giving rise to a review of a premises licence need be delayed pending the outcome of any criminal proceedings.
 Some reviews will arise after the conviction in the criminal courts of certain individuals, but not all.
 In any case, it is for the licensing authority to determine whether the problems associated with the alleged crimes are taking place on the premises and affecting the promotion of the licensing objectives.
 Where a review follows a conviction, it would also not be for the licensing authority to attempt to go beyond any finding by the courts, which should be treated as a matter of undisputed evidence before them. - 11.26 Where the licensing authority is conducting a review on the grounds that the premises have been used for criminal purposes, its role is solely to determine what steps should be taken in connection with the premises licence, for the promotion of the crime prevention objective.
 It is important to recognise that certain criminal activity or associated problems may be taking place or have taken place despite the best efforts of the licence holder and the staff working at the premises and despite full compliance with the conditions attached to the licence.
 In such circumstances, the licensing authority is still empowered to take any appropriate steps to remedy the problems.
-The licensing authority's duty is to take steps with a view to the promotion of the licensing objectives and the prevention of illegal working in the interests of the wider community and not those of the individual licence holder.

-11.27 There is certain criminal activity that may arise in connection with licensed premises which should be treated particularly seriously.
-These are the use of the licensed premises:

-- for the sale and distribution of drugs controlled under the Misuse of Drugs Act 1971 and the laundering of the proceeds of drugs crime; - for the sale and distribution of illegal firearms; - for the evasion of copyright in respect of pirated or unlicensed films and music, which does considerable damage to the industries affected; - for the illegal purchase and consumption of alcohol by minors which impacts on the health, educational attainment, employment prospects and propensity for crime of young people; - for prostitution or the sale of unlawful pornography; - by organised groups of paedophiles to groom children; - as the base for the organisation of criminal activity, particularly by gangs; - for the organisation of racist activity or the promotion of racist attacks; - for employing a person who is disqualified from that work by reason of their immigration status in the UK; - for unlawful gambling; and - for the sale or storage of smuggled tobacco and alcohol.
+The licensing authority's duty is to take steps with a view to the promotion of the licensing objectives in the interests of the wider community and not those of the individual licence holder. - 11.27 There is certain criminal activity that may arise in connection with licensed premises which should be treated particularly seriously.
+These are the use of the licensed premises: - for the sale and distribution of drugs controlled under the Misuse of Drugs Act 1971 and the laundering of the proceeds of drugs crime; - for the sale and distribution of illegal firearms; - for the evasion of copyright in respect of pirated or unlicensed films and music, which does considerable damage to the industries affected; - for prostitution or the sale of unlawful pornography; - by organised groups of paedophiles to groom children; - as the base for the organisation of criminal activity, particularly by gangs; - for the organisation of racist activity or the promotion of racist attacks; - for knowingly employing a person who is unlawfully in the UK or who cannot lawfully be employed as a result of a condition on that person's leave to enter; - for unlawful gambling; and - for the sale or storage of smuggled tobacco and alcohol.